watem-sedem/watem-sedem/docs/output.rst

 LS.rst
 ******

 Raster with the calculated LS-factor (dimensionless).
-This raster is only written if `write ls factor = 1`.
+This raster is only written if :ref:`write ls factor = 1 <writels>`.

 .. _aspectmap:

 AspectMap.rst
 *************

 Raster with the direction of slope (the aspect) in radians.
-This raster is only written if `write aspect = 1`.
+This raster is only written if :ref:`write aspect = 1 <writeaspect>`.

 .. _slopemap:

 SLOPE.rst
 *********

 Raster with the calculated slope in radians.
-This raster is only written if `write slope = 1`.
+This raster is only written if :ref:`write slope = 1 <writeslope>`.

 .. _upareamap:

 UPAREA.rst
 **********

 Raster with the total upstream area (m²) for every pixel.
-This raster is only written if `write upstream area = 1`.
+This raster is only written if :ref:`write upstream area = 1 <writeuparea>`.

 .. _watemsedemoutput:

 WaTEM-SEDEM output
 ##################

-When the WaTEM-SEDEM model is used (`simple = 1`), the following rasters and tables can be written as output.
+When the WaTEM-SEDEM model is used (:ref:`simple = 1 <simple>`), the following rasters and tables can be written as output.

 .. _totalsedimenttxt: